 Structure of the ward teams include PGY 3 senior residents who serve as the team educators, leading teaching sessions with residents and students and teaching core inpatient medicine topics.
 Senior residents may also take a senior teaching elective in either their PGY2 or PGY 3 year, where they spend 2-4 weeks working on an educational project.
 Past projects have included night float and ultrasound curricula and a resident needs assessment.

 Towards the second half of the year, rising PGY 2 and PGY 3 class split up in interactive sessions which focus on personal and professional development, and being a team leader and educator.
 These have been well received and our series has been presented nationally at educational conferences.

 Medical knowledge is constantly evolving and to assist residents in keeping up with reading and self-assessment, the program provides several web-accessible curricula and question banks specifically for Internal Medicine residents.
 Residents have paid access to Challenger, a large online question bank and reference material for topics in internal medicine and Rosh Review, an interactive board review platform.
 Online access to the Physician Education and Assessment Center’s Internal Medicine Ambulatory Care Curriculum provides focused ambulatory education for residents to complete during their outpatient rotations.
-In addition, residents may use CME funds for access to any other board review programming of their choosing, such as the American College of Physicians MKSAP program.
-All residents have access to Uptodate and Dynamed, as well as the full online medical library at Northside Hospital.
+In addition, all categorical residents receive the American College of Physicians MKSAP program at the start of PGY-1 year.
+All residents have access to UpToDate, Virtual Dx, Access Medicine and Dynamed, as well as the full online medical library at Northside Hospital.